-In 1946, Le Corbusier served as a member of the international team of architects that designed the United Nations Building, which will be a destination during the New York City part of the performance.
+In 1946, Le Corbusier served as a member of the international team of architects that designed the United Nations Building, which was a destination during the New York City part of the performance.
 His chance encounter with Nivola in New York developed into a lifelong friendship, full of mutual respect, admiration and artistic exchange.
 Nivola frequently invited Le Corbusier to his home on the East End of Long Island.
 Together, they painted murals around the house and created the artistic environment in which Nivola first began experimenting with his sandcasting technique.
-The car’s color palette changes for each performance, making it a component that is site-specific to each location.
-For New York Drive, the distinctive colors of Chironi’s Fiat 127 are inspired by the unique relationship between Nivola and Le Corbusier as well as by an early, pigmented totem work, Untitled [Totem] (1953), which is on view in Nivola: Sandscapes.
+The car’s color palette changed for each performance, making it a component that is site-specific to each location.
+For New York Drive, the distinctive colors of Chironi’s Fiat 127 were inspired by the unique relationship between Nivola and Le Corbusier as well as by an early, pigmented totem work, Untitled [Totem] (1953), which is on view in Nivola: Sandscapes.

-With this program, the artist hopes to invite community members to consider a variety of concepts from immigration and memory to home-building and the histories of different locations in relation to our present moment.
-As a participatory performance, New York Drive seeks to inspire people to come together for a unique moment of in-person exchange and dialogue – something that has become increasingly foreign since the beginning of the pandemic.
+With this program, the artist hoped to invite community members to consider a variety of concepts from immigration and memory to home-building and the histories of different locations in relation to our present moment.
+As a participatory performance, New York Drive sought to inspire people to come together for a unique moment of in-person exchange and dialogue – something that has become increasingly foreign since the beginning of the pandemic.
 The year 2021 also marks the 50th anniversary of the Fiat 127, designed by Pio Manzù in 1971.